How to use a ladder safely - Henchman’s at home safety guide

 At Henchman, we’re dedicated to helping you stay safe while working at height.
 It’s the whole reason we exist!

-Since 1994, homeowners and professionals alike have trusted Henchman ladders to keep them safer when working at heights.
+Since 1994, homeowners and professionals alike have trusted Henchman ladders to keep them safe when working at height.
 Henchman has since designed several innovative ladders with a special purpose - safe ladders on any terrain.

 The Ladder Association states that, when using a stepladder, all four feet must be firmly on the ground.
 However, this isn’t always possible, and means that traditional ladders may not always be the right equipment for the job.
 That’s why we designed our tripod ladders.
 Our unique 3-leg adjustable design ensures that you’ll have a wobble-free experience when working at height, whatever the task.

 While we’ve made a lot of headway in terms of ladder design, there are always risks involved when working at height, and other safety factors you must consider when working at height in and around your home.
-Let’s explore what these are.
+Our Managing Director Owen Simpson has provided some ladder safety tips - let’s explore what these are.

 Physical ability & competence